telekom-mms/cmcc-operator/README.md

 * manages the creation and updating of all the Kubernetes resources required to run CoreMedia Content Cloud.
 Care has been taken to have sensible defaults for all parameters wherever possible.
 * can create a fresh installation from scratch, creating MariaDB and MongoDB database servers, and initialize the necessary database schemas and secrets.
 * can deploy against existing databases, using pre-existing secrets provided.
+* can use a custom resource definition or a config map to supply the values.
 * deploys the CoreMedia Content Cloud components step by step.
 This ensures that components that require other components are only started when the dependencies have been initialized successfully.
 * imports test users and contents initially.
 * creates random passwords for all components and configures them to use them (MariaDB, MongoDB, and UAPI/Corba).